-How long does it take to become a perfumer.
-That is like saying how long does it take to become and artist or a musician.
-When you are practising then you are a perfumer but to become a master or professional perfumer take many months and even years of training.
+How long does it take to become a perfumer?
+That is like saying how long does it take to become an artist or a musician.
+When you are practicing then you are a perfumer but to become a master or professional perfumer take many months and even years of training.

 Grow fragrant plants.
 Do your own extractions.
 Make all different kinds of extractions.
 Record everything.

 Build up your library, learn about how to store your materials and clean your equipment.
 Invest in base and middle note materials.
 Don't spend more on top notes materials (generally speaking) than you will use in 6 months.

 Practice Practice Practice.